Ivory Coast - Data Protection Overview

 - Decision No. 2015-079 of 4 February 2015 On the approval of personal data processing by the Company Cargill West Africa ('the Decision');

-The Telecommunications/ICT Regulatory Authority of Côte d'Ivoire ('ARCTI') has issued the following guidance:
+The Telecommunications/ICT Regulatory Authority of Côte d'Ivoire ('ARCTI') has not published any guidelines.

 1.3.
 Case law